GeneralTownes/Historical_MP_Series_Vic2/_Rulesets/2_SessionRules.md

 ### 7. Economic Rules
 	A) You cannot willingly go bankrupt.
 	B) No deleting factories in a state you are about to lose to the enemy in a peace offer.
+	C) Cannot sphere any China-restricted states.
-	C) Cannot take any states in China as an unciv yourself.
+	D) Cannot take any China-restricted as an unciv.

 ### 8. Releasing Nations and Nation Ruining
 	A) You may only release a nation if it is not nation ruining.